umeshchounde/CloudProjectITCS6190/index.md

 5.WISDM dataset consist of raw accelerometer and gyroscope data collected from smartphones and smartwatches.
 This data is collected from 51 individuals who were assigned to execute 18 different tasks for 3 minutes.
 Each individual was had smartwatch and smartphone placed on them.
 There are total 15630426 instances consisting of 6 attributes (subject_id, activity, timestamp, x-reading, y-reading, z-reading).
 This is a labelled dataset, thus is suitable for classification tasks.

 DataSet:
-WISDM Smartphone and Smartwatch Activity and Biometrics Dataset Data Set [DataSetLink](http://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+)
+WISDM Smartphone and Smartwatch Activity and Biometrics Dataset [DataSetLink](http://archive.ics.uci.edu/ml/datasets/WISDM+Smartphone+and+Smartwatch+Activity+and+Biometrics+Dataset+)

 The accelerometer form devices measures the accelaration in 3 dimessions, along with x axis, y axis and z axis.